zihengjackchen/zihengjackchen.com/content/projects/iprism.md

 #### Contributions
-- Enhanced dependability of AVs in unfamiliar and accident-prone scenarios with innovative traffic risk assessment method
+- Enhanced the resiliency of AVs in unfamiliar and accident-prone scenarios with a novel traffic risk assessment method
-- Designed experiments to validate the proposed method using 30000+ trials in CARLA Simulator and real-world dataset
+- Validated the method by unit-testing a prototype using designed experiments in `CARLA Simulator` and Argoverse dataset, including real-world geometric and semantic metadata, lane boundaries, geometric LiDAR, and ring camera information
-- Created parallelized data generation and testing pipelines and boosted efficiency by 200% using subprocess in Python
+- Created `multi-threaded` data generation and testing pipelines and boosted efficiency by 200% using `subprocess` in Python
-- Constructed 6000 unfamiliar scenarios from NHTSA pre-crash typologies and trained lightweight Reinforcement Learning Agents in PyTorch to preemptively brake using the traffic risk as an indicator, reducing accidents by 72.7%
+- Engineered a memory-efficient `ResNet` variant, reducing the footprint by 50% while achieving 95%+ testing accuracy

-#### Result
+- Constructed 6000 scenarios from NHTSA pre-crash typologies and trained lightweight `Double DQN` Reinforcement Learning Agents in `PyTorch` to preemptively brake using the traffic risk as an indicator, reducing accidents by 72.7%
-*Related lightning talk accepted by VehicleSec 2024* *Paper accepted by DSN 2024*
+- Cleansed and statistically analyzed generated datasets using `pandas`, and visualized outcomes with seaborn and Matplotlib